|

 Water passed through 5 micron strainers is used in the tanks.
 A rich feeding process is made with the phytoplankton grown outdoors.

+By applying the aforementioned method, year-round production enterprises have been established.
 The larvae hatched from the eggs undergo change within 48 hours.
 During this period, counts are made and the amount is determined.
 Homogeneity is provided in one liter sampling

 containers for counting.
 Then, 100 cm 3 sample is studied and an estimation is made.
 Larvae production is carried out in tanks that can vary between 5-10 tons.
 In some production areas, arming can be done in smaller tanks.
 In the first days, a circulation system is provided to help change the water in the tank once a day.
 The temperature is tried to be kept between 25-28 degrees.
 The water given and discharged is passed through 5 micron strainers, preventing the larvae from escaping and entering foreign creatures from the outside.
 The previously mentioned phytoplankton are used in nutrition.
 Cultivating various phytoplankton species and choosing different phytoplankton within two to three days